Resident Policies for Graduate Medical Education

 Back to top

 Trainees: The GME Office is available to assist you with the interpretation of UCLA’s Academic Due Process Policy.
-Please feel free to contact us at (310)206-5674 or GME@mednet.ucla.edu.
+Please feel free to contact us at (310)206-5674 or GME@mednet.ucla.edu to set up an appointment.

 Programs: Please contact the GME Office for consultation prior to placing a trainee on leave or taking an Academic Disciplinary Action.
 The GME Office must be notified when an Educational Notice of Concern is to be issued.
 Please feel free to contact us at (310)206-5674 or GME@mednet.ucla.edu